Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Good to know

-- Suited to small rooms; choose a larger model for master bedrooms.
+- Best for small rooms; consider a larger unit for big master bedrooms.

-- Filters are inexpensive and easy to find.
+- Replacement filters are typically affordable and easy to find.

 Best for: small bedrooms or guest rooms where noise and price matter.